-Any ThingLink 360 content can be viewed in VR mode.
-This article provides an overview of controls, limitations and certain specifics of creating and viewing ThingLink in VR.
+ThingLink 360 images and videos can be viewed in virtual reality (VR) mode.
+This article provides an overview of controls, limitations and certain specifics of creating and viewing ThingLink in VR:

 Are you using ClassVR headsets?
 Please see this article to learn about our special integration.

-Note that as of July 2019 VR functionality is still in active development.
+Note that as VR functionality is still in active development.
 As a result, there are certain limitations that should be kept in mind when preparing content for VR:

-- Link buttons in image & text tags do not work.
+- Clicking web links in image & text tags is not supported in VR mode.